nvda-es/devguides_translation/original_docs/spladdoninternals.md

 A LTS version is a major version or a major periodic release of the SPL add-on with some notable differences:

-* Support duration: A LTS version is supported for at least a year.
+* Support duration: A LTS version is supported for at least twelve months.
 * Features: A LTS version may contain some features from future add-on releases provided that they can be safely backported.
 * Studio version supported: A LTS version is the last version to support the oldest supported Studio version.
 This is designed to give people plenty of time to upgrade to newer Studio releases.
 * Last version with old NVDA technology in use: in some cases, LTS releases are made to support users of old NVDA releases.
 After the LTS release is created, add-on source code will shift to using newer code from NVDA.
 This criteria will first be applied to an LTS release scheduled for 2018 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1.

-As of December 2017, the most recent LTS version is add-on 15.x, formerly 7.x until October 2016 (October 2016 to December 2017).
+As of June 2018, the most recent LTS version is add-on 15.x, formerly 7.x until October 2016 (October 2016 to April 2018).
 Previous LTS release (and so far the only unsupported LTS by far) was 3.x (September 2014 to June 2015).
 For example, add-on 3.x was maintained thus:

 1. Add-on 3.0 was released in September 2014.
 2. Add-on 3.5 (December 2014) could have been the last maintenance version for add-on 3.x if it was not a LTS version.